 Fetal heart monitoring may detect a nonreassuring pattern or fetal death.

 Prompt cesarean delivery is usually indicated if any of the following is present, particularly if vaginal delivery is contraindicated:

-Hospitalization and bed rest are advised if all of the following are present:
+Hospitalization and modified rest are advised if all of the following are present:

 This approach ensures that mother and fetus can be closely monitored and, if needed, rapidly treated.
+(Modified rest involves refraining from any activity that increases intra-abdominal pressure for a long period of time—eg, women should stay off their feet most of the day.)
 Corticosteroids should be considered (to accelerate fetal lung maturity) if gestational age is < 34 wk.
 If bleeding resolves and maternal and fetal status remains stable, ambulation and usually hospital discharge are allowed.
 If bleeding continues or if status deteriorates, prompt cesarean delivery may be indicated.

 Complications (eg, shock, DIC) are managed with aggressive replacement of blood and blood products.